mbeelalahmed/BambooCurrencyConverter/README.md

 ## Assumptions
 - No support for TRY, PLN, THB, and MXN
 - Frankfurter is the only provider for now (more can be added via factory)
-- No persistence layer required — all data fetched via external API
+- No persistence layer required, all data fetched via external API
 - Only Valid input is passed to APIs

 ## Scalability